fireundubh/playwithfire/gameofthrones/bestpractices.md

 ## Military

-- Focus on training Bowmen and Spearmen.
+- Focus on training 60-80% Bowmen and 20% Spearmen.
 Bowmen and Spearmen are the most powerful combination in the game.
--
+- Focus on researching Tier 3 (Elite) troops.
+Start with Bowmen, then Spearmen, then Infantry, then Cavalry.
+- Do not research Tier 4 (Royal) until you have nothing else to research.
+Tier 4 takes a long, long time to research.

 ## Rallies/Raids

+- Do not start or join rallies against Rebel Camps without scouting first.
+- Do not start or join rallies against Rebel Camps immediately before Castle Sieges.
+Your alliance needs you to be ready.
+- Always share Scouting Reports with your Alliance.